wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 **On the Template sheet**

-Cell 4E  - Address of Traffic Survey Rd
+Cell 4E  - Address of Traffic Survey location

 Input the Address and postcode of the position the video of traffic was taken